gomatcha/matcha/README.md

 Set the Development Team in Xcode under General > Signing and select `SampleApp` in the target dropdown in the upper right.
 Then run the App!

-Android is a similar setup.
-Open the sample Android Studio project and hit run!
+For Android simply open the sample Android Studio project and hit run!

     open -a /Applications/Android\ Studio.app $GOPATH/src/gomatcha.io/matcha/examples/android-app/SampleApp